-The joy of living through The Matrix was in its ability to remain a Kung fu movie against a heady sci-fi subtext.
-The Matrix Reloaded manages to preserve that joy, while making so many unwanted strides in the area of universe-building that you start to get the impression that the Wachowskis believed they were making something engrossing and deep all along, and not just loud and crispy.
+The joy of living through The Matrix was watching something unafraid to be a Kung fu movie even against a heady sci-fi subtext.
+The Matrix Reloaded manages to preserve that joy, while making so many unwanted strides in universe-building that you get the impression the Wachowskis believed they were making something engrossing and deep all along, rather than just joyous.
 Many people find The Matrix to be worthy of the depth its creators see in it.
 They take it at the word of its philosophy.
 Perhaps it’s because I love Kung fu movies, or perhaps it’s because I think Dark City did a lot of the same themes more justice (and on a lot of the same sets) but I tend to think of the philosophy in The Matrix as more of a backdrop.
 This sequel was made for the people who read more into it.
 But why then do those same people take such issue with The Matrix Reloaded?
 Perhaps the Wachowskis should have stuck to quoting Baudrillard, instead of trying to write some themselves.

 Neo fares better, since his character is based essentially around not faring at all.
 But again, changes are for the worse: since he now begins this movie already the prophesied hero of time, he has nowhere to go.
 He wears sunglasses when he fights, which gives off the illusion that he isn’t human, or at least, that he’s hard to relate to.
 It does provide a nice bit of urgency when he gets his glasses knocked off and all at once, in the eyes, he’s our vulnerable everyman again.
 But it’s not really worth it to have him look like Agent Smith (Hugo Weaving) for the preceding two hours.